-Reporting on APEC China 2014, China Daily, the Communist Party of China’s state-run newspaper, stated that China’s goal is to “counter the growing trend of fragmentation in the region that directly undermines economic integration, not the TPP or any other specific freetrade agreement."
-So China claims that it is not working to counter the TPP, but rather “the growing trend of fragmentation in the region."
-[Emphasis added].
+On November 12, reporting on the 2014 Asia Pacific Economic Cooperation (APEC) summit, held in China, China Daily, the Communist Party of China’s state-run newspaper, stated that China’s goal is to “counter the growing trend of fragmentation in the region that directly undermines economic integration, not the TPP or any other specific freetrade agreement.”
+China admits that it is not working to counter the TPP, but rather “the growing trend of fragmentation in the region.”
+(Emphasis added.)
 Behind all the Leninist newspeak, “fragmentation” can be understood to mean the independence of nations.
-China wants greater economic integration for the Asia Pacific region, replacing independence with interdependence.
+China wants greater economic integration for the Asia Pacific region, which means replacing independence with interdependence.

 Addressing APEC leaders at the summit, Chinese President and General Secretary of the Communist Party of China Xi Jinping said, “The world economic recovery still faces many unpredictable and destabilizing factors.
 We need to intensify regional economic integration and foster an open environment that is conducive to long-term development.”

-In the run-up to the APEC summit, people familiar with the matter say, the U.S. blocked China’s efforts to begin negotiations on a regional free-trade agreement, the Free Trade Area of the Asia Pacific, because it conflicted with a Washington-backed alternative known as the Trans-Pacific Partnership that excludes China.
+In the run-up to the APEC summit, people familiar with the matter say, the U.S. blocked China’s efforts to begin negotiations on a regional freetrade agreement, the Free Trade Area of the Asia Pacific, because it conflicted with a Washington-backed alternative known as the Trans-Pacific Partnership that excludes China.
+[Emphasis added.]

-The Wall Street Journal article did, however, concede the following fact: “Beijing continued to promote its preferred deal in presummit meetings but won endorsement for the pact only as a long-term goal."
+The Wall Street Journal article did however concede the following fact: “Beijing continued to promote its preferred deal in presummit meetings but won endorsement for the pact only as a long-term goal.”
+(Emphasis added.)

 The truth is that both China and the United States are members of APEC.
-The fact that China won endorsement for the FTAAP as a “long-term goal" demonstrates the United States’ willingness, under President Obama, to abrogate its sovereignty and to economically integrate the United States with Russia and China in a future Asia-Pacific regional government based out of Beijing.
-Further evidence of the Obama administration's duplicity can be found in an official APEC press release posted on the White House website.
+The fact that China won endorsement for the FTAAP as a “long-term goal” at the 2014 APEC summit demonstrates the United States’ willingness to abrogate its sovereignty and to economically integrate the United States with Communist China and Russia in a future Trans-Pacific Union based out of Beijing.
+Even as the previous Obama administration utilized the narrative that the TPP would contain China, the Obama White House simultaneously posted the following official APEC press release on the White House website.
 The release, dated November 13, 2010 states:

 Based on the results of this work, we have agreed that now is the time for APEC to translate FTAAP from an aspirational to a more concrete vision.
 To that end, we instruct APEC to take concrete steps toward realization of an FTAAP, which is a major instrument to further APEC’s Regional Economic Integration (REI) agenda.